 An alternative is the EPUB format which lets you reflow the text to suit your device’s screen size.
 You can produce an ebook in EPUB format if you know XHTML but if you don’t, there are plenty of software that can convert content from various formats like PDF, MOBI, LIT, LRF, DOC, HTML into EPUB.

 This means that you can use Microsoft Word or Open Office to create your work then convert it to EPUB when it is finished.
 Alternatively you can work on free software like Sigil which lets you write your book in EPUB format, even if you don’t know XHTML.
 This gives you more control over your content and makes your last-minute changes easier to manage.

 7. Getting Your Book Out There

 The online publishing landscape is changing every day.
 It is easier now more than ever to make your book more accessible to readers out there.
 You can try with an online publisher like Amazon.com or with any of these 10 online services to sell digital wares.
 Note that they take a cut from the sales of your book for featuring your ebook in their online store.

-Recommended Reading: 20 Websites To Sell Your EBook
+20 Websites to Sell and Publish Your eBooks

 Alternatively, you can create a website that is dedicated to your book, like what these book authors have done for their book.
 If the costs spent to create your ebook is not too great, you can also consider giving your book away for free, or as a way to generate more traffic to your blog.
 Once you have established yourself as an established author, you can start pricing your subsequent books.